-Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.